Did You Know?

 · Fresh ingredients washing:

-· Wash produce with running water; soak leafy greens in silver-ion solution and rinse with clean water (food-safe, residue-free).
+· Wash produce with running water; soak leafy greens in silver-ion enriched water and rinse with clean water (food-safe, residue-free).

 · Boil or filter untreated water (e.g., wells, rivers).